UTS-ISDM/Tut04-Group3/Report.md

 * Holiday package is not suitable for them - waste of time for customers

 Gains
-* They may be offered a package they’re interested in purchasing.
+* They may be offered a package they are interested in purchasing.
 * <p align="justify"> Fulfil a dream of purchasing the package of their choice and going on a holiday to the destination they wish to go to. </p>

 ### 1.3.3 Potential Customers